Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Analytical solutions for closed two-level single-mode single-particle systems

-As it will become clear in Appendix \ref{appendix_dressed}, the light-matter coupling creates a doublet structure in the spectrum of the full Hamiltonian; if one only has photon states $m=0,1$, since $|0,0 \rangle$ is unnafected while $|1,1 \rangle$ only couples to a higher doublet, the lowest doublet has from \eqref{JC_WF_mm1} the full wavefunction
+As next subsection will let clear, the light-matter coupling creates a doublet structure in the spectrum of the full Hamiltonian $H_J$.
+If one focus on an initial vacuum field, that is, $m=0$ in \eqref{JC_WF}, one sees that the lowest doublet is given by

-which couples the excited eletron state with no photon to the ground electron state with a single photon.
-For the case where the system is initiated in the excited state without photons one simply has
+which couples the excited eletron state without photon $|1,0 \rangle$ to the ground electron state with a single photon $|0,1 \rangle$, while $|0,0 \rangle$ is unnafected and $|1,1 \rangle$ would only couple to $|0,2 \rangle$ in the next doublet.
+When the system is initiated in the $|1,0 \rangle$ state one simply has, from \eqref{JC_C1C2},